zephyrproject-rtos/zephyr/doc/services/tfm/overview.rst

 (for the second-stage bootloader, potentially after a HW-based bootloader on the secure MCU, etc.).

+TF-M also provides an optional immutable first stage bootloader - BL1.
+This can either be the default TF-M BL1 bootloader which uses most of the same codebase as BL2/MCUBoot mentioned above or a platform specific bootloader provided by a vendor.

 All images in TF-M are hashed and signed, with the hash and signature verified by MCUBoot during the firmware update process.